Interpol chief Meng Hongwei under investigation, China says

-BEIJING (Reuters) - China’s antigraft watchdog said late on Sunday that the Chinese authorities were investigating Meng Hongwei, the head of the global law enforcement organization Interpol who had been reported missing, for suspected violations of the law.
+BEIJING (Reuters) - China said on Sunday that it was investigating Meng Hongwei, after the head of the global law enforcement organization Interpol and Chinese vice minister for security was reported missing in France.

-Meng, who is also a vice minister of public security in China, had been reported missing by his wife after traveling last month from France, where Interpol is based, to China.
+Meng had been reported missing by his wife after traveling last month from France, where Interpol is based, to China.

 “Public Security Ministry Vice Minister Meng Hongwei is currently under investigation by the National Supervisory Commission for suspected violations of law,” the Chinese anti-graft body said in a brief statement on its website.

-The statement was the first from China since Meng’s disappearance had been reported in France on Friday.
+The statement was the first from China since Meng’s disappearance was reported in France on Friday.

 When asked about the Chinese announcement on Sunday, France’s Interior Ministry said it had no information.